Bruno-Falcao/backend-developer-challange/README.md

 ### After downloading all project dependencies you can use this [Postman Collection](https://documenter.getpostman.com/view/15800965/2s93kz55PV) to use the API.

 ## Tests
-  You can run all tests easyly with intellij, just run using "coverage"
+  You can run all tests easyly with intellij